RafaelBarbosatec/cube/README.md

 ```

-If you want to use cubes in a `StatefulWidget` you can use the mixin `CubeStateMixin<StatefulWidget,Cube>` in the state, see this [example](https://github.com/RafaelBarbosatec/cube/blob/master/example/lib/counter/counter_screen_animation.dart), or use `CubeBuilder<Cube>`.
+If you want to use cubes in a `StatefulWidget` you can use the mixin `CubeStateMixin<StatefulWidget,Cube>` in the state, see this [example](https://github.com/RafaelBarbosatec/cube/blob/master/example/lib/counter/counter_screen_animation.dart).

-OBS: Cube and its dependencies are injected into `CubeWidget` automatically.
+Cube and its dependencies are injected automatically.

 ---